-See Annex A for examples of how to complete the application form, assessment and to prepare the evidence pack for streamlined review.
+See Annex A for an outline of how to structure the security evidence submission.
 It is important that the evidence pack is appropriately structured to aid the review.

 In the experience of the assessors, key items that have delayed assessments in terms of data security include: